 We will create products and technologies that help transform customer workplaces and resolve social issues.

 The Ricoh Group has R&D sites in Japan, the United States, India and China.
 Each site explores market needs and conducts research and technology development attuned to regional characteristics while deepening cooperative connections among global sites.
-Our corporate map also includes technology centers and printing innovation centers, and we launch value-creating activities involving our customers through a framework for gathering feedback on market needs ascertained directly through customer support activities to enhance future product development.
+Our corporate map also includes RICOH Global Technology Centers and RICOH Customer Experience Centers, and we have launched value creating activities involving our customers through a framework for gathering feedback on market needs ascertained directly through customer support activities to enhance future product development.

 Ricoh’s technology development process for core businesses is broken down into three stages—research and technology development, product development, and sales and support.
 We emphasize system solutions development and customized development to fuel more robust responses, from the development of key technologies based on technology strategy through efficient product development without relying on prototypes, and then to customer needs.